-Planning permission or planning consent is the permission required within the United Kingdom granted by the Local Authority in order to be allowed to:
+Planning permission or planning consent is the permission granted by the Local Authority in the United Kingdom in order to be allowed to:

-When dealing in residential matters simply put; if you are changing the external appearance it will need planning permission.
+In short, if you are changing the external appearance of a residential property, it will need planning permission.

-In short Permitted Development rights serve as a relaxed version of planning, they derive from a general planning permission granted not by the local authority but by Parliament.
-The aim being to allow homeowners to develop their properties quickly as long as the parameters of the rights are met without having to make an actual application.
+Permitted Development Rights act as a relaxed version of planning, and they are part of the General Permitted Development Order (GDPO) granted by Parliament, rather than the local authority.
+Their purpose is to allow homeowners to develop their properties quickly as long as the parameters of the rights are met without having to make an actual application.

-Typical projects that can be completed within Permitted Development rights are:
+Typical projects that may be done within Permitted Development rights are:

 It is worth noting that the rights that apply to many common projects do not apply to flats, maisonettes or properties within ‘designated areas’ such as Conservation Areas etc.

-As previously mentioned, works that require planning permission will require the submission of an application, whereas those that fall within Permitted Development rights do not, however we would always advise applying for a Certificate of Lawful Development (CLD) to ensure that you have proof the development fell within these rights.
+As previously mentioned, works that require planning permission will require an application to be submitted, whereas those that fall within Permitted Development rights do not.
+However, we would always advise clients to apply for a Certificate of Lawful Development (COL) so that you have proof the development falls within these rights.

-A planning application will take a maximum of 10 weeks to be decided, this includes a 2 week validation period and an 8 week decision period.
-Permitted Development rights technically require no decision time but the application for a CLD will also take 10 weeks.
+A planning application will take a maximum of 10 weeks to be decided, consisting of a a 2-week validation period and an 8-week decision period.
+Permitted Development Rights technically require no decision time but the application for a COL will also take 10 weeks.
 It is worth noting that works cannot be started unless Building Regulation approval has been obtained and any party wall issues resolved with both routes.

-Planning fees will be incurred dependant on the type of proposed works – for a common single dwelling alteration/extension this will be £172, Permitted Development carries no requisite fee however a CLD will cost half the cost of the normal planning fee; in this example £86.
+Planning fees will be incurred dependant on the type of proposed works – for a common single dwelling alteration/extension this will be around £200.
+Costs for Permitted Development depend on your local council, however a COL usually costs half the normal planning fee.

-A planning application carries with it a decision period and this in turn provides the local authority with the power to refuse permission for the proposed works.
-It can never be guaranteed that an application will be granted, however, working alongside local planning guidance can ensure that the application has the best chance of being granted.
-As long as proposed works comply with the parameters set within the Permitted Development rights it cannot be rejected and therefore works can proceed without complication.
+A planning application carries with it a decision period and this provides the local authority with the power to refuse permission for the proposed works.
+It can never be guaranteed that an application will be granted, however, working alongside local planning guidance and maintaining an open channel of contact with them can ensure that the application has the best chance of being granted.